fcarvalhopacheco/HOW2/1.macos/myOSsetup.md

         $ git config --global commit.gpgsign true
         ```

-## 11 - Virtualbox
+## Virtualbox

-* I currently use virtual box to process Shipboard ADCP data, but I will soon start playing with LINUX practices and want to have a dedicated computer for it.
+* I now use virtual box to process Shipboard ADCP data, but I will soon start playing with LINUX practices and want to have a dedicated computer for it.

 * Download the VirtualBOX by,